 Luckily, this takes little to no effort!
 Just keep the awning extended in the sun and let it dry out on its own.
 If you’re in an area with intense sunlight, it’s wise to not keep the awning extended for prolonged periods.
 UV rays from excessive sunlight can contribute to environmental damage to an RV awning.
 Keeping your awning dry is super important in keeping mildew from growing.
 However, what do you do if mildew has already grown on your awning?

 How To Remove Mildew From RV Awning?

-The first thing you need to do is fully extend your awning.
-It is not possible to clean it throughly while it is rolled up or just partially extended.
-This way, you’ll be able to see every part of your awning and find where mildew may be spreading.
-If your rig has a ladder installed on the back for roof access, this will allow you to access parts of the awning.
-However, to make it easier to access all of It, a portable folding ladder, a stepping stool, a chair or even a helping hand are all great options.
-These options also make it way easier to access the underside of your awning if mildew is growing there.
+The first thing you need to do is fully extend your awning as it’s not possible to clean it thoroughly while it’s rolled up or partially extended.
+This way, you’ll be able to see every part of your awning and find where mildew may be spreading so you can target it directly If your rig has a ladder installed on the back for roof access, this will allow you to access parts of the awning better.

 After you’ve applied the solution, gently brush it with a cleaning brush or sponge until the mildew is gone.
-The emphasis is on making sure you gently brush it as your awning’s fabric can be damaged otherwise.
-Once this is completed, simply lightly rinse your awning again to wash off the cleaning solution and mildew.
-Be sure to allow your awning to dry after.
-You’ve just cleaned it from mildew, you don’t want it to grow back right away.
+The emphasis is on making sure you gently brush it as your awning’s fabric can otherwise be damaged.
+Lightly rinse your awning again to wash off the cleaning solution and mildew.

-The final step is optional but is very helpful.
-After cleaning your awning, consider applying some anti-mildew treatment to it.
-These treatments serve to both help prevent mildew from growing back, and stop mildew from damaging your awning.
+The final step is optional but can be helpful.
+After cleaning your awning, consider applying some anti-mildew treatment to it as these serve to both help prevent mildew from growing back, and stop mildew from damaging your awning any further.